jscutlery/semver/README.md

 chore(${projectName}): release version ${version}
 ```

-Resolved contextual variables:
+Contextual variables resolved by this option:

 - `version` the current release version (for instance `1.0.0`)
 - `projectName` the project name to be versioned (for instance `my-project`)

-Note that it's the right place to add common keywords to skip CI workflows, for example: `[skip ci]` for GitHub.
+Note that it's the right place to add common keywords to skip CI workflows, for example: `[skip ci]` for GitHub, eg:

 ```
 release: bump ${projectName} to ${version} [skip ci]